viadee/sonarQuest/README.md

 * more about SonarQuest's game concepts and application scenarios: https://www.viadee.de/sonarquest_en
 * Sonar Quest info package: https://github.com/viadee/sonarQuest/blob/master/docs/SonarQuest_info_package.pdf

+## NEWS

+*2019-02-27 / 7:23am*

+German SonarQuest Coders are invited to the 1st Coding Night: https://lp.viadee.de/sonar-quest-coding-night-anmeldung Coding Night starts at 1800 hrs today!

+Watch this site for updates!
+(Chris)

 ## Goal

 Reduce technical debts in your code project by converting the refactoring process into a game.
 Create quests from SonarQube issues and write your own story.